A wealth of features and functionalities for treating adult, pediatric and neonatal patients.

 All in one platform

 SERVO-i® combines a high level of clinical performance for invasive, non-invasive or neurally controlled ventilation with outstanding mobility and cost efficiency.
 It features all the modes you would expect from an advanced ventilation system in one adaptable platform.
-Four basic configurations are available: SERVO-i Infant, SERVO-i Adult, and two editions of SERVO-i Universal for all patient categories.
+Three basic configurations are available: SERVO-i Infant, SERVO-i Adult and SERVO-i Universal for all patient categories.
 SERVO-i Infant and SERVO-i Adult can always be upgraded to SERVO-i Universal.

 All SERVO-i ventilatory configurations are effective for bedside use and most of them are also available in MR and HBO* editions.

 Unique features and upgrades can be added as your needs change, ensuring dependable performance in the years to come and the best possible return on your investment.

 *The product HBO may be pending regulatory approvals to be marketed in your country.
 Contact your Maquet representative for more information.

 The typical ICU must be able to cope with any combination of patient and clinical situations at all times.
 SERVO-i® features all the ventilator modes you would expect from an advanced ventilation system, with a number of competitive features.